isteinbrook/w10-opt/README.md

 Nagle's algorithm TL;DR: I have a packet I want to send to a server, but it's kinda small so I'll wait to send it until I have more and lump them together.

-#### Requirements
-1. Windows XP or higher (does not work on mac/linux as this is changing window's settings)
-2. Decent CPU - A decent CPU means typically a quad core (or a computer made in this decade).
-This does increase your CPU by a very small margin.
-If you aren't running minecraft at 100% CPU you have nothing to worry about.
-3. Internet that isn't dial up - 5 Mbps Down and 1Mbps Up should be sufficient, but lower limits might still work.
-4. Common sense - If you can't follow instructions then I highly recommend you don't do this.

 #### Instructions
 1. Open up run (Windows Key + R) and type "regedit" (without quotes, and note that everything afterwards that is surrounded by quotes should be removed too) and then hit enter